MMRaspbb/AndroidSzywojChallenge/README.md

 # AndroidSzywojChallenge
-This is my first steps in Android application and games development.
+These are my first steps in Android application and games development.